Beginner's Guide to Peace - Treacherous Roads

 How can there be justice without a government created judicial system?

 It would be hard for anyone to say with a straight face that there is much justice in the U.S. “judicial system”.
-With less than 5% of the world’s people but over 22% of the world’s prisoners (2015), there is obviously something askew.
+With less than 5% of the world’s people but over 22% of the world’s prisoners (2015), there is obviously something horribly broken.

 Justice should be a means of restoring balance, as much as is humanly possible.
-Obviously certain crimes, such as murder and rape, are irreversible and therefore difficult to amend.
-For acts of aggression such as those, the best that may be done is to try to prevent further assaults through incarceration or exile.
+Obviously certain crimes, such as murder and rape, are irreversible and difficult if not impossible to mend.
+For acts of aggression such as those, perhaps the best that can be done is to prevent further assaults through permanent incarceration or exile.
 For other types of crime, however, a true justice system would provide for compensation of the victims by the perpetrators.
 Unfortunately this rarely happens as any fines collected from the perpetrators of crime usually go into the “system”.

 Environment\Clean Air and Water